WojciechSzelug/Inzynierka/README.md

 # Inzynierka
-in this project we try make a roguelike game
+in this project we try to make a roguelike game